 You are in control

 Is it better to add 8 and multiply by 3, or add 3 and multiply by 8?
-Analyzing an array of choices develops mathematical instincts that atrophy without the sense of ownership that comes with play.
+Analysing an array of choices develops mathematical instincts that atrophy without the sense of ownership that comes with play.

 Quick estimations are required to to decide how to narrow down the options presented in a single turn.
 If you had to check every option, you’d be there a long time!